 The purpose of a regular date night is to have fun, reinvigorate your relationship, and remember why you got together in the first place.

-As far as I know, you guy ever got down on one knee, looked his girlfriend deep in her eyes, and said, “I want to spend the rest of my life working on issues with you.”
+As far as I know, no guy ever got down on one knee, looked his girlfriend deep in her eyes, and said, “I want to spend the rest of my life working on issues with you.”

 We got married because we enjoyed one another, had fun together, and couldn’t imagine being apart from the other.
 Discussing problems and resolving conflicts may be a necessary part of a relationship but it is not why we married in the first place.